Paramount Theatre (Los Angeles): Metropolitan Annex

 Metropolitan Theatre originally featured two entrances but they quickly proved inadequate and so a third entrance was added on Broadway.
 This entrance, located in the Metropolitan Annex at 551-555 S. Broadway, connected the theater to the Broadway Theater District.

-Metropolitan Annex was built of brick with terra cotta detailing in 1923, and was remodeled by Hal Pereira in 1941.
-It was not demolished with the rest of the building in 1962, and was instead converted to a commercial/office building with ground floor retail.
+Metropolitan Annex was built of brick with terra cotta detailing in 1923 and was remodeled by Hal Pereira in 1941.
+It was not demolished with the rest of the building in 1962; instead, it was converted to a commercial/office building with ground floor retail.
 It was also listed as a contributing property in the Broadway Theater and Commercial District when the district was added to the National Register of Historic Places in 1979.

-The Metropolitan Annex was sold for $700,000 in 1999.
-It is all that remains of Paramount Theatre today.
+Metropolitan Annex is all that remains of Paramount Theatre today.